mrclmrvn/gfrom/readme.md

 # Gfrom (From Google Form)

-Render unathenticated Google Form in your website.
-Useful for collecting data from your users without a database.
-Just create a google form from your google account.
-If you are using Google Apps, please read [form options](http://support.google.com/drive/bin/answer.py?hl=en&answer=160166).
+Wrap Google Form in your website.
+Useful for collecting data from your users without a database, and if you hate country restrictions of the form services out there.
+Plus you can style it your on way.

+Just create a form from your google account and copy the published URL.
+If you are using Google Apps, please read [form options](http://support.google.com/drive/bin/answer.py?hl=en&answer=160166), make sure `require sign-in` is unchecked.

 ## Installation